Dominica Citizenship Program. Established and Supported by the Government Since 1993.

 Option 4 – Family Application Three (main applicant, spouse and more than 2 children)

-Qualifying non-refundable investment of US$ 200,000, and US$ 50,000 for any additional person in the family application below 18 years.
-Any family member who is 18 year old is to apply as a single investor.
+Qualifying non-refundable investment of US$ 200,000, plus US$ 50,000 for any additional person in the family application

 For a precise price quotation for you and/or your family click the “Inquire Now” button below.

 If terms and conditions meet your expectations and you are ready to initiate the procedure, please contact us for quotation and invoice.
 The professional and legal fees associated with your participation in the economic citizenship program are to be paid upfront.
 Upon receipt of your payment, the resident agent in Dominica will start the preparation of your application, assist you with gathering personal documents and lead you through the whole process.

 As soon as you are ready with the background documents, the agent submits your application and the government commences the due diligence procedure.

 As soon as the due diligence verification is finished, you will be requested to transfer the investment amount (see costs and expenses) to a designated governmental account.
 Your funds will not leave this account for further use by the government until your application is approved.
 If your application is withdrawn or rejected, you will be refunded.

 At this step, the Government may invite you for a personal interview.
 If this is the case, only the main applicant (the head of the family) is required to pass the interview.
 It is also possible to arrange an interview outside Dominica, for an extra fee.

 After the due diligence is done, you are normally to wait for four to eight (4-8) weeks for the authorities to finalize the paperwork on your file before you are granted citizenship and your certificates of naturalization and passports are issued and forwarded to you.